mIRC-Scripters/mirckb/docs/source/commands/load.rst

     * - Switch
       - Description
     * - -a
-      - Load aliases file
+      - load aliases file
     * - -pm
-      - Load menubar popups file
+      - load menubar popups file
     * - -pn
-      - Load nicklist popups file
+      - load nicklist popups file
     * - -pq
-      - Load query popups file
+      - load query popups file
     * - -pc
-      - Load channel popups file
+      - load channel popups file
     * - -ps
-      - Load status window popups file
+      - load status window popups file
     * - -rsN
-      - Load remote script file
+      - load remote script file
     * - -rvN
-      - Load variable file
+      - load variable file
     * - -ruN
-      - Load users file
+      - load users file
     * - -N
-      - If you specify the N value with -rs or -a, it loads the file into the Nth position in the script list or alias list.
+      - if you specify the N value with -rs or -a, it loads the file into the Nth position in the script list or alias list.
 In the absence of N, the file is loaded into the last position.

 Parameters
 ----------